smec-ethz/bamboost/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to dbmanager's documentation!
+Welcome to bamboost's documentation!
 =====================================
-**DBManager** is a Python library for managing data generation and storage. **DBManager** uses HDF5 files for efficient storage and retrieval of data.
+**bamboost** is a Python library for managing data generation and storage. **bamboost** uses HDF5 files for efficient storage and retrieval of data.

 .. note::